 - 1 lb fresh blue crab meat, picked over for shells

-- 1/2 cup mayonnaise (preferably homemade or high-quality store-bought)
+- 1/2 cup mayonnaise (homemade or high-quality store-bought)

 - 1 large egg, lightly beaten